-The Project cost increase is attributable to additional work requirements of the cities of Beverly Hills and Los Angeles, additional work for dewatering systems, changes and additions to scope to accommodate Metro standards, and an additional safety program and safety equipment.
+The Project cost increase is due primarily to the discovery and removal of an anomaly.
 Any attempt to identify and negotiate agreeable reductions to the scope may result in further delays and potential additional costs.
 Because of this, we recommend moving to the next step.